 This assessment also includes a review of public realm and greenspace (including trees) as these elements each contribute to a sense of place.
 The information gathered as part of this proposal will be used to assess the current position of the Conservation Area boundary and allow recommendations to be made for any amendment should it be relevant.
-The content of the report is also there to provide guidance on appropriate materials, style and colour to assist, and encourage, residents to develop proposals that are sympathetic to the character of the Conservation Area.
+The content of the report is also there to provide guidance on appropriate materials, style and colour to assist and encourage residents to develop proposals that are sympathetic to the character of the Conservation Area.

-The following report focuses on Conservation Area Appraisal for the coastal town of Portknockie.
+The following report focuses on Conservation Area Appraisal for the coastal town of Findochty.

 Conservation Areas have special architectural character or social historical interest created by the buildings and spaces - street layout, open space and the public realm - around these.
-The Planning Listed Buildings and Conservation Areas (Scotland) Act 1997 designated Conservation Areas for protection - the Scottish Government and Planning Authorities are required by law to preserve or enhance the character and appearance of these historical environments.
+The Planning Listed Buildings and Conservation Areas (Scotland) Act 1997 designated Conservation Areas for protection - the Scottish these historical environments.